Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

   * Steam will begin to download, recharge with some [meditation](http://marc.ucla.edu/mindful-meditations) for ~20 minutes until it completes.
 * Close GTA (<kbd>Esc</kbd> -> <kbd>Game</kbd> -> <kbd>Exit Game</kbd>)
 * Run <kbd>install.bat</kbd> on the desktop (WARNING: If you play GTAV and have saved games or other settings, this will overwrite them.
 Your old settings will be backed up to `~/Documents`)
-* Run <kbd>run.bat</kbd> If you get an error about updating ScriptHook, make sure the install step above completed successfully and that you selected _yes_ to `restore to a known working version prompts`.
-It's okay to rerun the install as many times as you need.

 Now skip to [running the environment](#run-the-environment)